-I'm sure much of it has to do with our mothers wanting the best for us - knowing instinctively that the odds of success are against us.
+I'm sure much of that has to do with our mothers wanting the best for us - knowing instinctively that the odds of success are against us.

 There again, in my experience, pretty much all writers who commit to the life eventually make it in some way.

 No, it seems to go further.
 As though the act of writing is somehow a betrayal.
-As if wanting to be a writer is a kind of slap in the face to our parents.
-Like they've somehow failed in their parenting if they spawn so lowly a life form as a writer!
+As if wanting to be a writer is a kind of slap in the face to our mothers.
+Like they've somehow failed in their parenting if they spawn so lowly a life form as a writer.

-Plus, writing is about commenting on life, making sense of the world's insanity.
-So I guess if we spend our lives questioning and recording life's inadequacies and people's foibles, then perhaps we really are worrisome individuals who don't necessary feel content in our skins... perhaps that is a bad thing in their eyes.
+Plus, writing is about commenting on life, our upbringing, our beliefs, making sense of the world's insanity.
+So I guess if we spend our lives questioning and recording life's inadequacies and people's foibles, then perhaps we really are worrisome individuals who don't necessary feel content in our skins... perhaps that is the bad thing in their eyes.

 I'd failed her because I didn't want to be a doctor or a lawyer.
 But this is the woman who thought I should be an assistant in a hardware store or a factory worker or an office drone - ANYTHING but an artist.

 Even when I was turning thirty and we met for drinks in London one fine day, she was still saying, "Oh, Robert, you should settle down.
 Leave all the music and the writing behind and get a proper job.
 Haven't you got all that out of your system yet?"

 Maybe we just remind them of all the things they gave up to look after us - like being a writer perhaps.